al-ptk/fashion-store/design/tasks/Route Tasks.md

 - Featured products
 - New products (skipped for now)
 - Products in sale (skipped for now)
-- About Us
+- About Us (skipped for now)
-- Custom Service
+- Contact

 ## Catalog